aws-samples/eb-java-scorekeep/README.md

 ![Scorekeep front page](/img/scorekeep-frontpage.png)

-Click through the app to explore its functionality
+Click through the app to explore its functionality.
+Use the network console in your browser to see the HTTP requests that it sends to the API to read and write users, sessions, games, moves and game state to DynamoDB via the API.

 # How it works
+The project includes two independent components, an HTML and JavaScript frontend in Angular 1.5 and a Java backend that uses Spring to provide a public API.

 ## Frontend
 The frontend is an Angular 1.5 web app that uses `$resource` objects to perform CRUD operations on resources defined by the API.
 Users first encounter the [main view](https://github.com/awslabs/eb-java-scorekeep/blob/master/public/main.html) and [controller](https://github.com/awslabs/eb-java-scorekeep/blob/master/public/app/mainController.js) and progress through session and game views at routes that include the IDs of resources that the user creates.